Find out how to apply for a tree cutting permit and the requirements to remove a tree in Surrey.

 - BC Certified Faller (BC Forest Safety Council)

 - Certified Arborists (International Society of Arboriculture), providing they follow WorkSafe BC guidelines

 Your tree cutting permit must be posted on your property and visible to the street.

 Penalties apply if a tree is removed without a valid permit.
 Contact 604-591-4675 to report any suspicious tree-related activity.

 Replacement trees are required to help replenish our City’s urban forest.
 You may purchase your replacement tree from a variety of places, including nurseries, plant sales and retail stores as long as the tree that you purchased meets the City’s criteria and is planted according to the BC Landscape Standards.
 See our Guide to Selecting and Planting Replacement Trees or skip to our List of Recommended Replacement Trees.

-Once you have planted your replacement tree, book your inspection through our inspection line at 604-591-4675.
-Half, or 50% of the replacement tree securities is eligible for release once an inspection is completed, and your tree is accepted by the inspector.
+Once you have planted your replacement tree, book your inspection.
+50% of the replacement tree securities is eligible for release once an inspection is completed, and your tree is accepted by the inspector.